 If you are looking to sell your rental property in Dallas, now could be a great time to do so.
 The market is currently favoring sellers, with low inventory and high demand from investors.
 This is evident when you look at the real estate market stats for Dallas:

-- Population, job growth, median property values, and household incomes are all going up in Dallas (Data USA)
+- Population, employment, median household incomes, and property values are all on the rise in Dallas (Data USA).